Brian Cowen: Meeting with Seán FitzPatrick

-It was revealed following the publication of the book, The Fitzpatrick Tapes by Tom Lyons and Brian Carey, that two previously undisclosed meetings had occurred between Seán FitzPatrick, the Chairman of Anglo Irish Bank, and Brian Cowen.
+It was revealed following the publication of the book, The Fitzpatrick Tapes by Tom Lyons and Brian Carey, that two previously undisclosed contacts had occurred between Seán FitzPatrick, the Chairman of Anglo Irish Bank, and Brian Cowen.

-The first was a telephone call in March 2008, while Cowen was overseas in Vietnam and when Cowen was then Minister of Finance.
-The second meeting took place on 28 July 2008, at Druids Glen, County Wicklow.
+The first of these was a telephone call in March 2008, while Cowen was overseas in Vietnam and when Cowen was then Minister of Finance.
+The second, which was a meeting, took place on 28 July 2008, at Druids Glen, County Wicklow.

 At that time Anglo Irish Bank was badly affected by the downturn in the property market.
 On 28 September 2008, the Irish government decided to introduce a bank guarantee to cover Anglo Irish Bank, Allied Irish Banks and Bank of Ireland.
 Seán FitzPatrick was forced to resign in January 2009, over the Anglo Irish Bank hidden loans controversy.
 The meeting, over seven hours, took place over a round of golf and a subsequent dinner with Fitzpatrick and two other directors of Anglo Irish Bank.

 During a heated Leader's Question session in Dáil Éireann, which ran over the allotted time considerably, Cowen denied that Anglo Irish Bank had been discussed.
 However, when questioned by the Sinn Féin Dáil leader Caoimhghín Ó Caoláin (who had been attending a wedding at the hotel and by chance had encountered Cowen and Fitzpatrick), Cowen was forced to admit that there were two other people at the meeting, Gary McGann, a director of Anglo Irish Bank and Alan Gray, a director of the Central Bank and currently managing director of a consultancy company Indecon.
 Brian Cowen has claimed that the meeting was a social event, while Gray has stated that he was invited to provide economic advice on stimulating the economy.
 Tánaiste Mary Coughlan, described the purpose of the meeting as a fundraiser for Fianna Fáil.

 Cowen subsequently threatened to sue Caoimhghín Ó Caoláin, if he repeated the accusation outside the Dáil. Ó Caoláin responded by repeating the accusation in public and inviting Cowen to take him to court.